No recruitment and selection process policy? Draft one now.9 min read

 This type of oversight has the potential to negatively impact your business!

-No business, multinational or a start-up, can afford to employ anyone who’ll endanger the safety of anyone else, or who’ll damage the business brand and reputation.
+No business, multinational, or start-up, can afford to employ anyone who’ll endanger the safety of anyone else, or who’ll damage the business brand and reputation.
 That’s what makes a comprehensive recruitment selection process and the policies surrounding it so important.
+Additionally, bias in the hiring process is a well-known phenomenon.
+Policies around the selection process assist in eliminating the impact of bias.